-In my 6-figure career, I worked in finance—specifically on a trading floor in credit sales.
+In my six-figure salary and career, I worked in finance—specifically on a trading floor in credit sales.
 One day during a quick break with a colleague, I noticed workers were repairing the bridge next to the building.
 Before I could even finish drawing his attention in that direction, he started gushing to me about how he had studied engineering and loved construction.

 As someone who was only remaining in banking because I had no idea what else to do, I was furious.
 Why would someone with a real and tangible passion continue working in such a misaligned career?
 He confided in me that the only reason he was working in finance is because that’s “what successful people do” and it was the only way to make money.

 What can you do to find work you love AND make what you’re worth?